Faculty-Led: Italian Renaissance - 10 Days

 Relax and enjoy your included welcome dinner at a local restaurant tonight.

-Following breakfast, you'll embark on a one hour train ride to Verona, home of Shakespeare's Romeo and Juliet.
-You'll take a guided tour of "fair Verona" and see the presumed home of Juliet.
+Today you’ll embark on a one hour train ride to Verona, home of Shakespeare’s Romeo and Juliet.
+You’ll take a guided tour of Juliet’s House and see the presumed home of Juliet.
 The courtyard includes a statue that brings good luck and a wall of love features notes and good wishes from around the world.
-You'll also see the home of the Montegue's, Romeo's medieval home.
+You’ll also see the home of the Montegue’s, Romeo’s medieval home.
 Your professional guide will share the history of the city that resulted in epic battles between powerful families and served as inspiration for the play.
-You'll see the many Renaissance squares and buildings and one of the oldest arena's still in use in Italy, a mini colosseum.
+You’ll see the many Renaissance squares and buildings and one of the oldest arenas still in use in Italy, a mini colosseum.

 Today you will head back into the heart of Venice.
 Your first stop is a visit to Doge's Palace, also known as Palazzo Ducale.
 This imposing structure, formerly the seat of power in the Venetian Republic, has both Gothic and Renaissance features and is now a museum.